irvinecubesat/irvine-01-sw/README.md

 ```
 make genKeys
 ```

-This should generate keys in `~/.ssh/`  Send the `.cert` file to the system admin.
-* Do not send the .key file which you should keep secure. *
+This will prompt you for a password which you will use for CubeSatNet VPN access.
+After entering your password and confirmation password, email the resulting xxx-cubesatSetupRequest.txt.enc file to the CubeSatNet Administrator.

+Once your account is set up, you will be able to connect to CubeSatNet using the vpnConnect.sh script.

-Once he has updated the configuration with your certificate, type the following in the irvine-01-sw project:
+When the admin has updated the configuration with your certificate, type the following in the irvine-01-sw project to allow you to successfuly build the buildroot project:
 ```
 git pull
 make authfile